pachyderm/pachyderm/doc/deployment/deploy_custom.md

-# Custom Deployments
+# Create a custom Pachyderm deployment

 Pachyderm includes the `pachctl deploy custom` command for creating customized deployments for cloud providers or on-premises use.

 This section describes how to use `pachctl deploy custom` to create a manifest for a custom, on-premises deployment.
 Although deployment automation is out of scope of this section, Pachyderm strongly encourages you to treat your [infrastructure as code](./on-premises.html#infrastructure-as-code).

 This document describes that customization in two primary parts: invoking `pachctl deploy custom` to create a custom manifest